 Offerors must provide comprehensive narrative statements that set out the methodology and management plan they intend to employ and illustrate how the methodology and management plan will serve to accomplish the services outlined in this RFP.
-Offerors need to address the types of Alaska State Parks (ASP) promotional gear and clothing items they envision merchandising; proposed use of Made in U.S., Made in Alaska, Alaska Product Preference, methods and locations they envision designing, producing, and marketing the merchandise including use of Alaskan companies, subcontractors, and marketing through State Parks social media and website; proposed interaction with Division of Parks and Outdoor Recreation (DPOR), Development Specialist, and other ASP designee(s) to design, produce, and market the merchandise during the term of the contract; approximate annual volume of ASP merchandise offerors anticipate being able to market; ability to market merchandise statewide; ability to have merchandise ready for marketing and distribution before May 1st of each contract year beginning in 2022; pertinent problems and issues related to the project and potential solutions to mitigate or overcome the issue; and other information the offeror feels may illustrate how they intend to accomplish the services outlined within this RFP.
+Offerors need to address the types of Alaska Grown (AKG) promotional gear and clothing items they envision merchandising; proposed use of Made in U.S., Made in Alaska, Alaska Product Preference, methods and locations they envision designing, producing, and marketing the merchandise including use of Alaskan companies, subcontractors, and coordination of marketing with the DoAg social media team through Alaska Grown social media and website; proposed interaction with Director of DoAg or their designee to design, produce, and market the merchandise during the term of the contract; approximate annual volume of AKG merchandise offerors anticipate being able to market; ability to market merchandise statewide; ability to have merchandise ready for marketing and distribution before August 1 2022 and April 15 of each contract year beginning in 2023; pertinent problems and issues related to the project and potential solutions to mitigate or overcome the issue; and other information the offeror feels may illustrate how they intend to accomplish the services outlined within this RFP.
 Offerors must provide detailed product information on their product offerings in their proposal.
-Product information shall include: sizes, colors, and product type.
+Product information shall include: sizes, colors, proposed piece price for 2022 (wholesale and retail), and product type.